Tokyo Olympics marathon runners will now have to battle the pain barrier without fans to buoy them

 It is the latest setback for an Olympics that even the country’s deputy prime minister has called “cursed.”

-Overseas spectators have already been barred for attending.
+Overseas spectators have already been barred from attending.
 Two weeks ago, organizers said they would allow limited numbers of domestic fans, with attendances capped at 10,000 or 50 percent of a venue’s capacity, whichever is smaller.

 But as covid-19 infections rise in Tokyo, they have already been forced to rethink that decision.
 Prime Minister Yoshihide Suga is expected to extend a “quasi state of emergency” to cover Tokyo during the Games, with renewed restrictions on restaurants and bars.

-This week, Kyodo News reported that all events taking place in large stadiums — and all events ending after 9 p.m. at night — are likely to be take place without any fans.
-That would include the Opening and Closing Ceremonies, as well as the Track and Field program.
+This week, Kyodo News reported that all events taking place in large stadiums — and all events ending after 9 p.m. — are likely to take place without any fans.
+That would include the Opening and Closing Ceremonies, as well as the track and field program.

 But organizers have already said that VIP guests will not count as spectators, and the Asahi newspaper said they would be exempt from the spectator ban.

-Organizers are expected to announce their decision about fans after a meeting with the International Committee that is likely to take place on Thursday.
+Organizers are expected to announce their decision about fans after a meeting with the International Olympic Committee that is likely to take place on Thursday.

-The Olympics, in short, is shaping up to be a largely made-for-TV affair, with only a few bigwigs and media representatives in attendance for many of the most dramatic moments.
+The Olympics, in short, are shaping up to be a largely made-for-TV affair, with only a few bigwigs and media representatives in attendance for many of the most dramatic moments.
 For the ordinary people of Tokyo, though, it is likely to be a rather less joyful affair, with many ticket holders, who won their places in fiercely competitive raffles, likely to be disappointed.

 Nor will there be much of a celebration as the Olympic torch finally wends its way to Tokyo after a four-month journey around Japan that has been badly disrupted by the pandemic.